There is a normal and healthy range of sugar levels in our blood. The problem doesn’t start until these levels become too high for too long.

 Even one or two nights of poor sleep can affect our blood sugar levels.

-This means your muscle cells, absorb and burn more sugar from the blood.
+Exercise will improve your health in many ways, including reducing blood sugar levels and improving insulin sensitivity.
+Exercise causes your muscle cells to absorb and burn more sugar from the blood.
 This goes for both medium- and high-intensity exercise.
 Remember, the sugar that doesn’t get burned as energy will be stored as fat!
+It is a great idea to get up and move after your meals – this will stimulate uptake of glucose into your cells.

+Stress activates our fight or flight response.
 Stress hormones, like cortisol, cause stored sugar to be released into our bloodstream.
-The reason for this is to prepare for “fight or flight”.
-Your body becomes physically ready to fight or run.
-And to do this, you need fuel in your blood, i.e. sugar.
+Your body needs fuel (sugar) to be physically ready to deal with stress.
 The problem is chronic stress and chronically elevated blood sugar increases inflammation in our bodies and contributes to disease formation.

 Relaxation techniques like deep breathing, meditation, and yoga can help to reduce stress and lower blood sugar levels.

 This is kind of a big and super-complex one, so I left it until the end.
 Research shows that belly fat, overweight, and obesity are linked with blood sugar balance issues like insulin resistance and type 2 diabetes.
 Weight loss and reduced waist circumference can work as well as, if not better, than medications.
-Talk to a nutritionist about weight loss strategies that will work for you or read my framework for sustainable weight loss in this article A Weight Loss Strategy That Works.
+If you’re concerned this might be a factor for you, start by reading about my framework for sustainable weight loss in this article A Weight Loss Strategy That Works.

 If your blood sugar is creeping up, there are some nutrition and lifestyle upgrades you can make for better health.
 You have power to help manage your blood sugar with these key strategies: